-What information can I give to support my case?
+What information can I give to support my review?

-You can give us information to consider when we make the decision.
-You should give us this as soon as you can.
+You can give us new information that you think supports your case.
+You should give it to us as soon as you can.

-You must also give us any information, documents or comments that we ask for by the date we tell you.
+We might also direct you to give us information if we think we need it to make the decision.
+You must give us any information we ask for by the date we tell you.

 How can I give my information?

 You can send us information about your case online.

 Check our contact details to find out where and how to give your information to us.

 You can also find more details in the Giving Documents or Things to the AAT Practice Direction.

 - if the application has been expedited, carefully read the fact sheet to follow the special rules about giving information to us